 This means you can install this cold air intake on your brand-new Toyota Tundra without worrying that Toyota’s going to block a warranty claim later on.
 Head on over to their website for more details.

-If you’re still not convinced, just take a look through their customer reviews, featuring not a single 1-star review, and over 70% 5-star reviews.
+If you’re still not convinced, just take a look through their customer reviews, featuring not a single 1-star review and over 70% of 5-star reviews.
 The product won’t let you down.

-Although S&B do note that their air filter does not meet CARB standards, this is not unusual for this line of products, and it shouldn’t stop you purchasing one like this from our list of the best cold air intake systems for the Toyota Tundra 5.7l.
+Although S&B do note that their air filter does not meet CARB standards, this is not unusual for this line of products, and it shouldn’t stop you from purchasing one like this from our list of the best cold air intake systems for the Toyota Tundra 5.7l.

 #2 – K&N Performance Cold Air Intake Kit 63-9036 Fits Toyota Tundra / Sequoia 5.7L

 Filter manufacturers seem to enjoy the double letter naming convention, as the S&B product is followed up by K&N. With a very similar business model to S&B, K&N manufactures air filters, air intakes, oil filters, and various other performance parts for the automotive market.

-K&N Engineering is based in Riverside CA, and dub themselves the world’s leading manufacturer of washable performance air filters.
+K&N Engineering is based in Riverside, CA and dubs itself the world’s leading manufacturer of washable performance air filters.
 The company was established in the early 1960s, being heavily involved in the motorcycle racing scene.

 This pedigree has served them well as they expanded their facilities and operations.
 Its mission statement includes producing quality products, and they manufacture parts for over 5,000 different vehicles.